Indus Delta mangroves

 The project area surrounds 60 fishing villages inhabited by 42,000 fishing villagers.
 70% of the inhabitants fall below the poverty line (over 70% of the population survive on less than $1.25 a day), with high illiteracy rates (31 villages have literacy rates less than 0.1%) and have poor access to health and clean drinking water services.

-Social and Biodiversity Impact Assessment (SBIA) was conducted to design the Social Activities for the Project.
-This includes but is not limited to education and sensitisation exercises, hiring of local personal for capacity building activities.
-The project will employ 1000 locals for project execution, 400 of which will be women.
-Proceeds from the project are invested in improving educational outcomes for people such as setting up transportation services for small children to access education, and initiating adult literacy program.
+A Social and Biodiversity Impact Assessment (SBIA) was conducted to design the Social Activities for the Project.
+This includes but is not limited to improving access to education and hiring local personnel for capacity building activities.
+The project will employ 1000 locals to help carry out the project, 400 of whom will be women.
+Proceeds from the project are invested in improving educational outcomes for people such as setting up transportation services for small children to access education, and initiating an adult literacy program.
 The project has already provided clean drinking water access for up to 500 people a day.

-Fishing Stewardship Communities (FSCs) have been established to ensure that fishermen are duly compensated, have adequate market access and perform fishing in accordance to sustainable harvesting practices.
-In addition, the project supports skills-based employment avenues such as crab farming/aquaculture, livestock rearing, training for sorting, processing and marketing fish – as well as providing cold storage facilities and new fishing nets.
+Fishing Stewardship Communities (FSCs) have been established to ensure that fishermen are duly compensated, have adequate market access and perform fishing in accordance with sustainable harvesting practices.
+In addition, the project supports skills-based employment activities such as crab farming/aquaculture, livestock rearing, training for sorting, processing and marketing fish – as well as providing cold storage facilities and new fishing nets.

-All activities will directly contribute to a better standard of living for the poverty-ridden locals that are increasingly facing threats of climate change.
+All activities will directly contribute to a better standard of living for the local communities that are increasingly facing threats of climate change.

 The Project has identified the core issue causing degradation of the Indus Delta as “poor appreciation of biodiversity value”.
 Project activities for biodiversity have thus been designed to tackle these through four broad themes: wetland restoration, habitat security enhancement, sustainable land use and improved awareness and advocacy.